What does “common law marriage” mean and is it legally valid?

 When unmarried couples separate they can seek to obtain maintenance in relation to the child either by agreement or through the CMS.
 There are also financial provisions and property orders that can be made for the benefit of a child.

-How else can a solicitor advise cohabiting couples on protecting their assets and each other?
+How else can family solicitors advise cohabiting couples on protecting their assets and each other?

 Couples should also ensure they have a Will.
 There is another misconception that unmarried couples will have an automatic right to each others’ estate in the event one of them dies.
 In order to ensure that their assets are distributed how they wish they should ensure they make or update any Will.